TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imgresource/Index.rst

    Data type
          boolean

+   Default
+         0

    Description
-         If set, -sample is used to scale images instead of -geometry.
+         If set, `-sample` is used to scale images instead of `-geometry`.
 Sample does not use anti-aliasing and is therefore much faster.

-   Default
-         0

 .. container:: table-row